Stephan Mayer

 Stephan Ernst Johann Mayer (born 15 December 1973) is a German lawyer and politician of the Christian Social Union (CSU) who has been a member of the German Bundestag since 2002.
 In 2022, he briefly served as the Secretary General of the CSU, under the leadership of the party's chairman Markus Söder.

 Early life

 Mayer was born in Burghausen (Bavaria).
-In 1993, after leaving school, he attended Ludwig-Maximilian University in Munich to study law.
+In 1993, after leaving school, he attended LMU Munich to study law.
 He graduated in 1997 after passing the first state examination in Law.
-In 2000 he passed the second state examination and since 2009 has worked as a lawyer for the Nachmann Vilgertshofer Scharf Barfuß Rechtsanwalts GmbH in Munich.
+In 2000, he passed the second state examination and since 2009 has worked as a lawyer for the Nachmann Vilgertshofer Scharf Barfuß Rechtsanwalts GmbH in Munich.

 Political career

 From 1994 to 2003, Mayer was chairman of the Regional Association of the youth organisation Junge Union in Altötting.
 Since 1997 he has been a deputy chairman of the CSU district association Altötting and to the council of the CSU Upper Bavaria district, led by Ilse Aigner.
 Since 2006, Mayer has been a Deputy Regional Chairman of the Union of Expellees (Union der Vertriebenen (UdV)), and since 2009 a member of the CSU leadership under party chairman Horst Seehofer.